From A Wiki of Ice and Fire

 - Pisswater Bend, a street which is probably located in the Flea Bottom area.
 The pisswater prince came from here.
 The bloody flux was spreading through the stews on this street.

 - Coppersmith's Wynd - street

-- Fishmonger's Square - located near the Mud Gate.
+- Fishmonger's Square, market square inside the Mud Gate.